 - Exploring the Web of Being

 - Building your Deck of Forest Therapy Invitations

 - The Business of Guiding

 Lissa Kennedy (cohort 17) reflects on her Practicum experience

 Step 3: First Aid Certification Requirement

 Before you can be certified as a Forest Therapy Guide, you must possess a current Wilderness First Aid (WFA) or Wilderness First Responder (WFR) certificate.
-This is obtained from third-party organizations like National Outdoor Leadership School, Recreational Equipment, Inc., and many other organizatons.
-The class is typically a two-day event, and tuition is usually in the range of t$175-300 USD.
+This is obtained from third-party organizations like National Outdoor Leadership School (NOLS), Recreational Equipment, Inc. (REI), and many other organizations.
+The class is typically a two-day event, and tuition is usually in the range of $175-300 USD.

 Step 4: Approval for Certification

 After completing the intensive training and the practicum, you and your mentor will assess your skills and knowledge.
-The expectation is that you will have demonstrated competency meet all the practicum criteria for certification.
-If either you or your mentor feels you do not, together you will update your action plan and complete any additional steps necessary to certify.
-If this extends beyond the completion date at the end of the six months allotted for the practicum, there is an additional fee.
+The expectation is that you will have demonstrated competency and met the practicum criteria for certification.
+If either you, or your mentor, feels you have not met the requirements, then together you will update your action plan and complete any additional steps necessary to certify.
+If these additional steps extend beyond the six months allotted for the practicum, then there is a practicum extension fee.